Paleo Crispy Garlic-Dill Chicken Thighs + Roasted Radishes

 My mom's side of the family tends to get left out of the food stories because, well, I haven't felt the urge to make Irish corned beef and cabbage yet (neither has she—not even once).

 My mom loves piecing together our family tree.
 A couple years ago she went to Ireland with my sister and they looked up some of our family history in Limerick.
-And for Christmas last year I got her one of those Ancestry.com DNA tests that you can take to find out where your ancestors came from (it was a selfish sort of gift because I was really curious myself).
-She's always known she's about half Irish, and she always thought the other half was a Scottish/English/Welsh situation so we thought we'd get some confirmation on that.
+For Christmas one year, I got her one of those Ancestry.com DNA tests that you can take to find out where your ancestors came from (it was a selfish sort of gift because I was really curious myself).
+She's always known she's about half Irish, and she always thought the other half was a Scottish/English/Welsh situation so we honestly just thought we'd get some confirmation on that.

 As we expected, the results came back 56% Irish... but the whole Scottish/English/Welsh situation was way off!
-There's almost none of that (only 3%!).
+There's almost none of that in her background (only 3%).
 Turns out, she's 24% Euro-hodgepodge and 26% Scandinavian.

 That's a full grandparent's worth of DNA from Norway, Sweden, Finland or Denmark (or Iceland?!) that we never knew about.